gSchool/js-basic-training/markdown/defining_functions.md

 console.log(makeOne());         // logs `1` to the console
 ```

-Commonly, the `return` statment is a result of some more sophisticated operations:
+Commonly, the `return` statement is a result of some more sophisticated operations:

 ```javascript
 function getRemainderOfSeventyDividedByNine() {